Weight Watchers Recipe of the Day: Paella with Shrimp, Chicken and Chorizo

-I’m not sure what took me so long to make my own Paella.
-I guess I thought it was complicated and I’m all about keeping it simple in the kitchen.
-I go to great lengths to avoid recipes that seem overly involved.
+I’m not sure what took me so long to make Paella at home.
+I guess I thought it was complicated.

 But that all changed for me recently as I was reading The Kitchen Counter Cooking School: How a Few Simple Lessons Transformed Nine Culinary Novices into Fearless Home Cooks, where the author wrote, “Paella sounds complicated, but it’s just a casserole that originated as a poor fisherman’s supper designed to use of scraps left in the nets.
 Make it once and then adapt the technique to make a one-pot dish that’s simple or extravagant based on what you’ve got on hand.
 Just keep intact the base aromatics known as the sofrito: onions, garlic, and tomatoes.”